-Resilience (Rs) values observed in our study sites for the latest drought events in both tree-growth and greenness were close to 1, except for the tree-growth during 2005 event (Tables S1 and S2).
-Despite the 2012 drought event was more severe and intense than 2005, according with our analysis with SPEI data (Table S3), resilience values for greenness and tree-growth were greater for 2012 than for 2005.
-These results could be explained by the different timing of the two droughts, i.e. the 2012 drought was a winter drought (Trigo and others 2013) that occurred earlier than the 2005 drought.
+Despite the 2012 drought event was more severe and intense than 2005 (Table S3), resilience values for greenness and tree-growth were greater for 2012.
+This could be explained by the different timing of the two droughts, i.e. the 2012 drought was a winter drought (Trigo and others 2013) occurring earlier than the 2005 drought.
 The latter lasted less than 2012 drought, but matched the period of maximum growth for Q. pyrenaica forests (Figure S7).
-Our results are in line with recently studies that indicate the timing of the drought as a key factor determining tree recovery after drought (Huang and others 2018), that also has been observed for other Mediterranean oak species (e.g. Holm oak; Camarero and others 2015a).

-As we mentioned previously, we found strong declines of tree-growth during the most severe drought events occurred (1995 and 1999) (Table S3; Figure S3), matching similar declining patterns observed for other species in their rear edge (Sánchez-Salguero and others 2012; Camarero and others 2015b).
-But, interestingly, we obtained the highest values of resilience for tree-growth for these two drought events (Figure 6).
-In addition, the analysis from a long-term perspective of the severe droughts suggests a positive relation between the tree-growth resilience and drought severity (Figures 6).
-Surprisingly this result seems contradict our initial hypothesis in which we predict low resilience values for this oak species in their rear-edge after extreme drought events.
+Thus, this highlights the importance of the timing of drought as a key factor determining tree recovery (Huang and others 2018), as also observed for other Mediterranean oak species (e.g. Holm oak; Camarero and others 2015a).
+In addition, we found strong declines of tree-growth during the most severe drought events occurred (1995 and 1999) (Table S3; Figure S3), matching similar declining patterns observed for other species (Sánchez-Salguero and others 2012; Camarero and others 2015b).
+But, interestingly, the highest values of resilience for tree-growth were obtained for these two drought events .
+In addition, we observed a positive relation between tree-growth resilience and drought severity.
+This result seems contradict our initial hypothesis in which we predicted low resilience values for this oak species in their rear-edge after extreme drought events.
+Yet, the high resilience values obtained for the 1995 drought in the most xeric site (SJ) could be related with drought-induced mortality (personal communications), which would show the influence of stand dynamics partly shadowing interpretation of individual resilience estimated from individual growth series.

 Rear-edge populations live in environmental narrow margins, and small variations in environmental conditions can increase the vulnerability of the species (Hampe and Petit 2005).
-A high vulnerability to drought is often assumed for populatios located at their rear-edge (Martínez-Vilalta 2018).
-However we obtained positive trends in greenness and tree-growth for the rear-edge of Q. pyrenaica and high values of resilience to severe droughts were also reported.
-Our findings are in agreenment with those studies that have shown that the assumed higher vulnerability of dry edges does not necessarily hold (Cavin and Jump 2017).
+A high vulnerability to drought is often assumed for populations located at their rear-edge (Martínez-Vilalta 2018).
+However we obtained positive trends in greenness and tree-growth for the rear-edge of Q. pyrenaica and high values of resilience to severe droughts.
+Our findings are in agreement with those studies that have shown that the assumed higher vulnerability of dry edges does not necessarily hold (Cavin and Jump 2017).
 Martínez-Vilalta (2018) pointed out the importance of the local adaptation and plasticity, and also of the local environmental factors on the vulnerability showed by rear-edge populations.
-The high values of resilience to drought reported here together with previously works showing high values of genetic resilience for those forests at Sierra Nevada, seem to be indicative of high local adaptation of this oak to this mountain range.
+The high values of resilience to drought reported here together with previously works showing high values of genetic resilience for those forests at Sierra Nevada (cita), seem to be indicative of high local adaptation of this oak.
 In addition the local environmental conditions of the sites where this species inhabit at Sierra Nevada would explain the low vulnerability to drought showed by this oak.
 A key consideration for rear-edge populations is the different ways in which marginality can be defined, i.e. if it is defined according to geographic, climatic criteria, or according to other ecological factors (Martínez-Vilalta 2018).
-In this sense, the high values of resilience to the drought events that we have observed, could suggest that the populations of Q. pyrenaica in Sierra Nevada are located in a geographical but not climatic rear-edge.
+In this sense, the high values of resilience to the drought events that we have observed, could suggest that the populations of Q. pyrenaica in Sierra Nevada are located in a geographical but not a climatic rear-edge.
+And the current niche is a result of land-use changes, which further complicates the definition of potential rear-edges.